MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/offering-HIPAA-HITECH.md

 - Cloud App Security
 - Microsoft Health Bot Service
 - Microsoft Stream
-- Microsoft Professional Services: Premier and On Premises for Azure, Dynamics 365, Intune, and for medium business and enterprise customers of Office 365
+- Microsoft Professional Services: Premier and On Premises for Azure, Dynamics 365, Intune, and for medium business and enterprise customers of Microsoft 365 for business
 - [Dynamics 365 and Dynamics 365 U.S. Government](https://aka.ms/d365-compliance-list)
 - Microsoft Flow cloud service either as a standalone service or as included in an Office 365 or Dynamics 365 branded plan or suite
 - Intune